 Count numbers to the right of the decimal and stop when you reach the third number.
 That number will be the last digit in the rounded number, and your job is to decide whether to leave it as it is, which is rounding down, or add one unit, which is rounding up.

 Look at the fourth number in the decimal series.
-Round the third number down (leave it as it is) if the fourth number is less than 5 and round up (add 1 to it) if it's more than 5.
-If the number is 5, you usually round up, but there's one exception in which you shouldn't.
-If the 5 is followed by zeros, or if it's the last number in the decimal series, you should leave the 5 untouched.
-The number 5 is exactly in the middle of the scale between 0 and 10, which leaves you no way to determine whether the number should be rounded up or down.
+You round down (leave it as it is) if the fourth number is less than 5 and round up (add 1 to it) if it's more than 5.
+If the number is 5, you usually round up, but this often up to the calculation.

-Example 1: The mathematical constant pi (π) is a nonrepeating decimal that, as far as anyone knows, has an infinite number of digits after the decimal.
+Example 1: The mathematical constant pi (π) is a non-repeating decimal that, as far as anyone knows, has an infinite number of digits after the decimal.
 Pi, accurate to 10 decimal places, is 3.1415926536.

 Example 2: The square root of 2 is a number that scientists often encounter.
 Here it is to 10 decimal places: 1.4142135623.

 Note that the third number in the decimal series is 4, and the number after it is 2.
 Because 2 is less than 5, the third number should be rounded down, which means leaving the 4 unchanged: 1.414.

 Chris Deziel holds a Bachelor's degree in physics and a Master's degree in Humanities, He has taught science, math and English at the university level, both in his native Canada and in Japan.
 He began writing online in 2010, offering information in scientific, cultural and practical topics.
 His writing covers science, math and home improvement and design, as well as religion and the oriental healing arts.